705 S. New Street

 Staff from the Office of Service-Learning and Volunteer Programs offer resources and support to faculty who are implementing service-learning in their courses and programs.

 West Chester University defines academic service-learning as a teaching method that combines community service with curricular goals, as it focuses on critical, reflective thinking and civic responsibility.
 This growing area in higher education is distinguished from other experiential education approaches by benefiting both the provider and the recipient.
+During the 2015-2016 academic year service-learning courses were taught in all five colleges.
+Click here for a list of courses offered at WCU.

 The Office of Service-Learning and Volunteer Programs has a plethora of resources for faculty to utilize, including a resource library, located in our office.
 Some of these resources include recent publications about service-learning in a variety of disciplines, information about the benefits of service-learning , timesheets for students to track their hours , risk management information , and sample syllabi.